13-Week Online Course

 - 13 online video calls/LIVE discussions, 90 min in length each.

-- Additional 90 min orientation session on Sep 2nd.
+- Additional 90 min orientation session.

 - The course includes online video teachings, online group discussions, case study examples, practice and application assignments, a LIVE weekly group video call, a self-evaluation, and weekly Mentoring circles.